Design for trust

 The paradigm shift of UX

 Now things are changing.
-Data insights and technology opens up to opportunities of automisation and simplification.
+Data insights and technology open up opportunities of automation and simplification.
 The car - or the system - can do things for you.
-What used to be a repetetive and rather boring interaction of turning on the defroster or opening the trunk will soon be solved by the system through sensors, data and predictions.
+What used to be a repetitive and rather boring interaction of turning on the defroster or opening the trunk will soon be solved by the system through sensors, data and predictions.
 And a capable system can adapt fast.
 The context is changing and so is the technology.
 This leads us to the next phase of UX where the model is reversed.

 Instead of designing how users interact with the product, we will compose the behaviour of the product.
 Instead of designing the experience of interaction, we will design the experience of reaction.
-To create a system that enables that we have to build trust on all levels.
-From top layer strategies and principles down to every detail.
+To create such a system we have to build trust on all levels.
+From top-level strategies and principles down to every detail.
 We need to design a system that deserves to be trusted.